jclouds/legacy-jclouds/documentation/userguide/karaf.md

 mvn clean install
 {% endhighlight %}

-* Start Karaf and install the JClouds feature!
+2. Start Karaf and install the jclouds feature.

 {% highlight text %}
 features:addurl mvn:org.jclouds.karaf/feature/1.0/xml/features
 features:install jclouds
 {% endhighlight %}

-Now the core of JClouds is installed.
-You can select which additional JClouds features you wish and install them using the shell:
+3. Now that the core of jclouds is installed, select any additional jclouds features you wish and install them using the shell:

 {% highlight text %}
 features:list | grep jclouds